Acly History, Family Crest & Coats of Arms

 Early History of the Acly family

-Another 589 words (42 lines of text) covering the years 1086, 1273, 1500, 1610 and 1769 are included under the topic Early Acly History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Acly research.
+Another 295 words (21 lines of text) covering the years 1086, 1273, 1500, 1610 and 1769 are included under the topic Early Acly History in all our PDF Extended History products and printed products wherever possible.

 Acly Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Acly has appeared include Ackley, Acley, Acle, Ackle, Aclie, Acklie, Acly and others.